ml58158/SCCM-Client-Dynamic-Provisioning/README.md

 echo Provisioning Completed at:%curTimestamp%  >> %LOGFILE%

-### Part D: Creating the WCD Package Part 3 (Adding the machine to the collection) ###
+### Part D: Creating the WCD Package Part 3 (Adding the Machine to the Collection) ###

-Introduction: (10,000 FT Overview)
+## Introduction: (10,000 FT Overview) ##

 The last part of the process is adding the machine to the sccm collection.

-It took a while to figure this part out due to the fact that you can’t add a machine into a collection that doesn’t have the client installed.
+It took a while to figure this part out, due to the fact that you can’t add a machine into a collection that doesn’t have the client installed.
+(No Client = No Record in SCCM DB)

-The gist of this process is during the batch file process, once the sccm client has been installed, a scheduled task is created to run the Collection Add Script.
+The gist of this process is during the batch file process, once the SCCM client has been installed, a scheduled task is created to run the Add to Collection Script and the machine reboots.

-Once the configuration has finished and the sleep period ends, a Google Chrome session opens and runs the url of our web server that is located on the SCCM Server.
+Once the machine has rebooted and logged in, a Google Chrome session opens and runs the url of our web server that is located on the SCCM Server.

 By using a web server to communicate with SCCM, we simplify the process and eliminate the need for a coded credentials in the provisioning package.

-Lastly, we set the computer to auto-login to the test account, so the process is automated.
+Lastly, we set the computer to auto-login to the SCCM Service Account, so the process is automated.

-I am still tweaking the code below but it currently works as intended.

 ### Server-Side Powershell Code ###